RyanLucas3/MRF/docs/source/how_it_works.rst

 Practically, optimisation over :math:`c` happens by sampling empirical quantiles of the predictor to be split.
 These become the possible options for the splits and we evaluate least squares repeatedly to find the optimal splitting point for a given predictor :math:`j`.
 In an outer loop, we take the minimum to find :math:`j^* \in \mathcal{J}^{-}` and :math:`c^* \in \mathbb{R}`.

 This process is, in principle, a greedy search algorithm.
-A greedy algorithm makes "locally" optimal decisions, rather than finding the globally optimal solution.
+A greedy algorithm makes locally optimal decisions, rather than finding the globally optimal solution.

 .. image:: /images/Greedy_v_true.svg

 However, various properties of random forests reduce the extent to which this is a problem in practice.
 First, each tree is grown on a bootstrapped sample, meaning that we are selecting many observation triplets :math:`[y_t, X_t, S_t]` for each tree that is fit.
 This means the trees are diversified by being fit on many different random subsamples.
-By travelling down a wide array of optimization routes, the forest safeguards against landing at a single greedy solution.
+By travelling down a wide array of optimization routes, the forest safeguards against landing at a sub-optimal solution.

 This problem is further alleviated in our context by growing trees semi-stochastically.
 In Equation :math:`\ref{a}`, this is made operational by using :math:`\mathcal{J}^{-} \in \mathcal{J}` rather than :math:`\mathcal{J}`.
 This means that at each step of the recursion, a different subsample of regressors is drawn to constitute candidates for the split.
 This prevents the greedy algorithm from always embarking on the same optimization route.
 As a result, trees are further diversified and computing time reduced.